Elevate Your Business with Effective Survey Emails

 - Feedback loop.
 Show respondents how their feedback has led to tangible changes.
 This will encourage participation in future surveys.
 Besides, companies rarely show the results of the surveys, keeping the audience unaware: this may let you stand out from the rest.

 - Keep it anonymous.
-Anonymity can encourage honesty.
+Anonymity may encourage honesty.
 Let your recipients know their responses will be anonymous if applicable (especially if you want subscribers to describe what they don’t like about your company or ask questions that could make them feel insecure).

 How to Embed a Survey in an HTML Email Template